-Date approved June 23, 2004 Individuals covered by the Plan Certain employees of the Company and directors and certain employees of its subsidiaries and affiliates Type of shares to be issued upon exercise of stock purchase warrants Common stock Number of shares Up to a limit of 16,000, 000 shares Amount to be paid upon exercise of stock purchase warrants Refer to the formula presented in the note below Exercise period Approval of the Board of Directors within 10 years after the date on which the stock purchase warrants were granted Conditions for exercise of stock purchase warrants Partial exercise of a stock purchase warrant is not allowed.
-The directors' committee is empowered to determine other conditions for exercise.
+Date approved June 23, 2004 Individuals covered by the Plan Certain employees of the Company and directors and certain employees of its subsidiaries and affiliates Type of shares to be issued upon exercise of stock purchase warrants Common stock Number of shares Up to a limit of 16,000, 000 shares Amount to be paid upon exercise of stock purchase warrants Refer to the formula presented in the note below Exercise period Approval of the Board of Directors within 10 years after the date on which the stock purchase warrants were granted Conditions for exercise of stock purchase 1 Partial exercise of a stock purchase warrant is not allowed. warrants 2 The directors' committee is empowered to determine other conditions for exercise.
 Transfer of stock purchase warrants Any and all transfers of stock purchase warrants must be approved by the Board of Directors of the Company.

 Note: The amount to be paid by the Holders upon exercise of the stock purchase warrants is calculated by multiplying the exercise price by the number of shares to be issued or transferred.
 The exercise price shall be set at an amount calculated by multiplying the average closing price of the Company's shares of common stock in the course of ordinary transactions on the Tokyo Stock Exchange during a predefined period before the grant date by a factor (no less than 1.025) determined in accordance with a resolution of the Board of Directors of the Company.
-If the Company issues shares of common stock or disposes of its treasury stock at prices less than the then-current market price or, in certain other predefined cases, in accordance with a resolution of the Board of Directors of the Board of Directors of the Company of the Board of Directors of the Company, the exercise price may be adjusted by applying the following formula:
+If the Company issues shares of common stock or disposes of its treasury stock at prices less than the then-current market price or, in certain other predefined cases, in accordance with a resolution of the Board of Directors of the Company, the exercise price may be adjusted by applying the following formula:

-Adjusted Exercise Number of shares Number of shares to be issued \times exercise price Adjusted exercise price = price before \times already in issue $^{+}$ Market price per share exercise price adjustment Number of shares already in issue + number of shares to be issued
+Adinated Exercise Number of shares Number of shares to be issued × exercise price Adjusted = price before × already in issue Market price per share exercise price adjustment Number of shares s already in issue + number of shares to be issued